 The functions comprising the lrd package have been specifically designed to accurately score lexical text data while granting increased flexibility for minor errors that may be present in recall output, as determined by the user.
 Importantly, this cost-free package has been carefully crafted to require minimal programming experience.
 The goal of this article is two-fold.
 First, we provide brief overviews of each function contained in both the lrd package in the R environment and detail the corresponding R Shiny application by providing step-by-step guides on how to implement each of these tools to process several types of recall data.
 Second, we test the accuracy and reliability of the scoring algorithm by comparing output obtained from this package with human coded data using four large data sets.
-Specifically, we test this package’s reliability by using its scoring functions to recode cued recall data derived from two recent cued recall studies (Maxwell & Buchanan, 2020; Maxwell & Huff, in press), a study employing a free recall task (Huff, Yates, & Balota, 2018), and a study using sentence recall task (Geller, McMurray, Choi, & Holmes, 2020).
+Specifically, we test this package’s reliability by using its scoring functions to recode cued recall data derived from two recent cued-recall studies (Maxwell & Buchanan, 2020; Maxwell & Huff, in press), a study employing a free-recall task (Huff, Yates, & Balota, 2018), and a study using sentence-recall task (Geller, McMurray, Choi, & Holmes, 2020).
 For each study, we then compare data processed using lrd to the findings in the original human coded datasets and tested whether the original findings reported in these studies replicate using lrd.

-For the two cued recall studies, participants studied lists of paired associates and judged either how related the words in each pair were (Maxwell & Buchanan, 2020) or how likely they would remember the second word if cued by the first at test using a judgment of learning (JOL) rating (Maxwell & Huff, in press).
-Upon conclusion of the study/judgment tasks, participants completed a distractor task followed by a cued recall task in which the first word in each pair was presented and participants were asked to respond with the item it was originally paired with (e.g., mouse - ?).
-Next, for the free recall data derived from Huff et al. (2018), participants studied six word lists in which list items were either semantically related or unrelated.
-Following study of each list, participants then engaged in a free recall task.
-Finally, for the sentence data taken from Geller et al. (2020), participants completed a sentence recognition task in which they listened to a sentence and, following the conclusion of each audio presentation, were instructed to type as much of the sentence as they recalled hearing.
+For the two cued-recall studies, participants studied lists of paired associates and judged either how related the words in each pair were (Maxwell & Buchanan, 2020) or how likely they would remember the second word if cued by the first at test using a judgment of learning (JOL) rating (Maxwell & Huff, in press).
+Upon conclusion of the study/judgment tasks, participants completed a distractor task followed by a cued-recall task in which the first word in each pair was presented and participants were asked to respond with the item it was originally paired with (e.g., mouse - ?).
+Next, for the free-recall data derived from Huff et al. (2018), participants studied six word lists in which list items were either semantically related or unrelated.
+Following study of each list, participants then engaged in a free-recall task.
+Finally, for the sentence data taken from Geller et al. (2020), participants completed a sentence-recall task in which they listened to a sentence and, following the conclusion of each audio presentation, were instructed to type as much of the sentence as they recalled hearing.
 The recall data reported in each of the above studies was initially scored by manually checking responses against a scoring key via human coders.
 We rescored this output using lrd to illustrate that output generated automatically from this package is able to replicate human scored results across each recall paradigm with a high degree of precision.

 Overview of the lrd Package

 lrd is an open-source tool developed for the R environment and an interactive application that consists of three basic functions for scoring lexical recall data and assessing the output.
 This package’s primary goal is to automate the scoring process by matching participant responses to a list of correct responses stored in a key.
 Critically, this package has been designed to accomplish this task while granting flexibility towards participant response errors (e.g., misspellings or incorrect tenses).
-We additionally provide functions for specific analyses tied to recall data including serial position curves, conditional response probabilities, and probability of first recall (Kahana, 1996).
+We additionally provide functions for specific analyses tied to free-recall data including serial position curves, conditional response probabilities, and probability of first recall (Kahana, 1996; Wahlheim & Huff, 2015).